january3/screendrawer/README.md

    way to make it work this way.
 One of the reasons is this: when you resize a drawing not proportionally, vertical paths are resized differently from horizontal paths.
 This looks butt ugly.
+ * Applying pens, colors, brushes etc. is wildly inconsistent.
+The reason for that is, again, simplification of my own work flow.
+So for example, changing the brush of the current pen does not change the brush of the selection, while changing the color does.
+This is because I never want to change the brush of the existing line, but I sometimes wish to change its color.
+(However, you can always apply the current pen to a selection with alt-p).